 Mercedes' MBrace2 infotainment system has not yet transitioned into the world of commercial vehicles but the Sprinter comes standard with a 5.8-inch touch screen that groups the truck's connectivity, navigation (if equipped) and entertainment functions into a single unit.
 The system includes Bluetooth connectivity, a telephone keypad, an auxiliary input and a SD card slot.

-Consisting of one 2500 model and two 3500 variants, the Sprinter range is available in a dizzying array of configurations including two wheelbase lengths and three body lengths.
+Consisting of an entry-level trim called Worker, one 2500 model, and two 3500 variants, the Sprinter range is available in a dizzying array of configurations including two wheelbase lengths and three body lengths.

 With a gross vehicle weight rating (GVWR) of 8,550 pounds, the smallest 2500 model features a 144-inch wheelbase while stretching 232.5 inches long and 96.3 inches tall.
 Customers after more can opt for a 170-inch long wheelbase, choose a total length of either 273.2 or 289.2 inches and a taller roof that raises the van's overall height to 107.5 inches.

 The 2500 is capable of hauling anywhere between 2,948 and 3,479 pounds depending on length and height.
 Cargo capacity ranges from 318 to 547 cubic feet, and all variants regardless of size can tow up to 5,000 pounds.